Tennessee grocery store attack: 'He kept on shooting'

 The chief also said that, “As far as we know there wasn’t any other incident that led up to this.”

-Dickerson, the employee, said her co-worker, who is in his 20s, was shot in the head and said he wanted his mother to be notified.
+Dickerson, the employee, said her co-worker, who is in his 20s, was shot in the head but able to ask her to notify his mother.

-“I left her a voicemail that he was alert and talking,” Dickerson said, adding that she was still trying to reach her later in the day.
+“I left her a voicemail that he was alert and talking,” Dickerson said, unable to immediately reach her.

 Another employee, Glenda McDonald, described the chaotic scene to WHBQ-TV.